HKang42/HKang42.github.io/_posts/2020-06-26-DBSCAN_Implementation.md

 # What is clustering?

-DBSCAN has been a popular clustering algorithm that has stood the test of time.
+Density-Based Spatial Clustering of Applications with Noise (DBSCAN) has been a popular clustering algorithm that has stood the test of time.
 Introduced in 1996, its density-based approach to clustering has ensured its relevance as a solution for patterns that more traditional centroid approaches cannot cluster.

 To understand the significance of DBSCAN, a solid grasp of clustering problems is required.
 Clustering refers to methods that look at data points and group them in some manner.
 A common and intuitive approach to this problem is to use centroid-based clustering.
 This algorthim can be easily understood with the figure below which depicts a popular clustering algorithm called "K-Means".
 At the basic level, centroid clustering works by guessing many groups the points fall into, and then letting a computer group points by minimizing the distance between each point and the center of its cluster (the centroid).